Leadership competencies for Queensland

 - Individuals tend to have a number of different careers during their working life, with leadership and management expertise being increasingly transferable as a career progresses.

-It also underpins LEAD4QLD —the sector’s leadership capability assessment and development initiative—to give employees personalised insights into their leadership strengths and development areas.
+It also underpins LEAD4QLD (PDF, 1.42 MB)—the sector's leadership capability assessment and development initiative—to give employees personalised insights into their leadership strengths and development areas.

 A competency is a cluster of related knowledge, skills and attitudes that: